BCEM-UniAndes/Reproducibility-Guidelines/README.md

 ```

 #####  File Naming Conventions:
-These are the conventions adopted by our lab to ensure as much as possible an understanding of what is contained in a file: …
+These are the conventions adopted by our lab to ensure, as much as possible, **an understanding of what is contained in a file**.
+A suggested file naming convention is:

 ```bash
 <DataType_TypeProcessing>.sh
 ```
-Also, here's an example for a project based on experimental data collection:

-As protocol the establish protocol in qiime. http://qiime.org/documentation/index.html
+Also, there are numerous examples for projects based on experimental data collection, as protocol the establish protocol in *qiime*. http://qiime.org/documentation/index.html

 #### Script Requirements

 The minimum requirements for a script include:
 * The name of the file must be consistent with the function implemented.
 * Adapt to a standard of mnemonics and notation (Notation camel):
-    * For example: NotationCamel
+    * For example: *NotationCamel*
 * Name
 * Description
 * Author